HP TECH TAKES /...

 The HP OfficeJet Pro 8210 all-in-one printer provides simplicity and enough power for five users.
 For all your basic printing needs, this works for homes and mobile printing while on your WiFi connection.

-It also has ink-saving technology that can help you to save money because it uses 50% less ink than some other printers on the market.
+It also works hard to help offices save ink when printing that can help you to save money because it uses 50% less ink than some other printers on the market.

 - Display keypad for easy input

 - One common driver for multiple users

 Laser printers are typically reserved for office settings and similar environments that depend on printing a large number of text documents.